-With our Spanish lessons for On holiday you will learn "On holiday" in 4 easy steps.
-The Spanish you will learn in this lesson consists of 10 Words that name things to do with going on holiday.
+With our Spanish lessons you will learn the topic "On holiday" in 4 quick and easy steps.
+The Spanish you will learn in these lessons consists of 10 words that name things to do with going on holiday.

 |1||el agente de viajes||travel agent|